How can men in Hollywood and beyond respond to the #MeToo movement? How can they express their support and solidarity with #TimesUp?

 For the last four years, The Representation Project has used #AskHerMore on the red carpet to spotlight how our culture values women’s appearance over their accomplishments.
-This year we’re using #AskMoreOfHim to invite men to not only join the conversation, but also become allies in the movement for equality.
-We’re asking them to stand for women’s rights and end sexual harassment and violence against women.
-Over the next few weeks, we will be calling for others to join us and we will be releasing resources to empower men to become be better allies.
+This year we’re using #AskMoreOfHim to invite men to not only join the conversation but to become allies in the movement for equality.
+We’re asking men to stand for women’s rights and end sexual harassment and violence against women.

 10 THINGS MEN CAN DO TO PREVENT GENDER VIOLENCE